314rs/oakleaf_poetry/README.md

 ### poetry_printer.py:
 - choose a random PDF from ./poems
-- print it using the windows-standart-printer
+- print it using the windows-standard-printer